 For any form of publication, please include the link to this page and give the creator credit (in this case Peter Prokosch)

 Orient Darter (Anhinga melanogaster)

 This species is suspected to be in moderately rapid decline, owing to pollution, drainage and hunting.
 It inhabits shallow inland wetlands including lakes, rivers, swamps and reservoirs.
-In common with many other Asian waterbirds, it is primarily threatened by habitat loss (both degradation of foraging areas and felling of trees used for breeding), pollution, disturbance (at feeding grounds and colonies), hunting, egg collecting and pollution.
-It survives best in some national parks of the region.
+As with many other Asian waterbirds, it is primarily threatened by habitat loss (both degradation of foraging areas and felling of trees used for breeding), pollution, disturbance (at feeding grounds and colonies), hunting, egg collecting and pollution.